hananeouhammouch/MLPipelineinAzure/README.md

  **C. Result of the Scikit-learn Pipeline:** <a name="subparagraph3"></a>

-We run this Pipeline multiple times and do some changes to the Hyperdrive configuration to improve our Accuracy and once satisfied we register our model for future use.
+We run this Pipeline multiple times and do some modifications to the Hyperdrive configuration to improve our Accuracy and once satisfied we register our model for future use.
 In this case the best model was generated using this hyperparameters **(C = '0.02', max_iter = '100')** and give us an  **Accuracy of 0.91471927**

 ![Hyperdrive run](hyperdiverun.PNG "Hyperdrive run")

-*The execution of this process means running this model multiple times using a different value of the parameters and at the same time comparing the result of each run to choose the best hyperparameter at the end*
+*And the execution of this process means running this model multiple times using a different value of the parameters and at the same time comparing the result of each run to choose the best hyperparameter at the end*

 ![Hyperdrive metric](hyperdivermetric.PNG "Hyperdrive metric")